thekami786/Super_Mario_Bros_All-Stars_Privacy_Policy/README.md

 ## 5. Contact Information

-If you have any questions or feedback regarding this Privacy Policy, please contact the repository administrator on GitHub.
+If you have any questions or feedback regarding this Privacy Policy, please contact us at thekami786@gmail.com or contact the repository administrator on GitHub.